-(CNN) — It's funny they call them "ruin bars" -- because for their founders, it's generally led to good fortune.
+It's funny that they call them "ruin bars" -- because for their founders, the venues generally lead to good fortune.

 It started around 2001, so the story goes, with a bunch of young men looking for cheap places to drink.
-From their thirst and shallow pockets have grown some of the most lively and stylish places to drink in Budapest -- so-called ruin bars.
+From their thirst and shallow pockets, some of the most lively and stylish places to drink in Budapest were born -- the so-called ruin bars.

 Derelict buildings and unused outdoor spaces have been transformed into friendly, pleasingly chaotic bars where you can still get a large beer for less than $2.